wavemaker/docs/learn/app-development/deployment/app-integration-with-aws-cdn.md

 ```shell
 mvn clean install -Pdeployment
 ```

-- Ensure that the selected profile has the `build.ui.mode` set as `angular`.
+- Ensure that the selected profile has the `build.ui.mode` property set to `angular`.
 - The above command generates two deployable artifacts: `ui-artifacts.zip`, `project.war`.
 Both these files can be found in the `target` folder.
 - Use the following commands to unzip and upload to S3.
-- To unzip the file and store contents in a specific folder
+- To unzip the file and store contents in a specific folder.

 ```shell
 unzip ui-artifacts.zip -d <my-static-content-folder>